metamageia/notes.gagelara/content/metamageia/articles WIP/My Cloud Resume Challenge.md

+- Created an IAM User and Account Alias
 - Created an [[AWS S3]] bucket, enabled static web hosting in the properties, and added a placeholder `index.html`
 - Created an [[AWS CloudFront]] distribution with my S3 Bucket as the origin.
 	- Note: Do not enable the static website option, make sure the CloudFront distribution has a root object set